nqngo/talks/slides/itpa/life-of-jacky.md

 ## How I got here

 - My background: network engineer, then move to cybersecurity
 - Specialised in security operation
+- Passion for cybersecurity

 Note: